1mphuls3/AbIgne/README.md

 WIP.
 Very messy a lot will be cleaned up before release.
 If you see any terrible or game breaking code don't hesitate to message me on Discord 1mphuls3#0430 or create an issue here!

-Dont steal my stuff or I will eat your face :)
+Dont steal my assets or I will eat your face :)